corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Function signatures tell a lot!
 The sooner you will embrace this, the quicker you will be up to speed.
-If you have the time, read interersting parts of the standard library docs.
+If you have the time, read interesting parts of the standard library docs.
 Even after years, I always learn something when I do.

 Try to model your own projects as types first.